jpco/rmpp/README.md

  - It can be confusing to have two 'remove' behaviors, and that confusion lead you even further astray than default /bin/rm would have anyway.
 Some in-program deletion commands (like in Emacs, maybe?) may still permanently delete files.
 Don't get cocky.
  - This software is INCOMPLETELY TESTED and therefore may/will be BUGGY.
 You might kill some files you didn't mean to.
 (Though I'm almost certain you won't mess up files you don't rm.)
  - Note the global blacklist is very incomplete, so whatever you may consider "important" might not be covered on it.
+ - This package doesn't support files with "\n" in their names.
+If you use "\n" in your filenames, you're probably used to that, though.

 BUGS:
- - 'rm -o' doesn't support files with spaces.
+ - Currently doesn't behave with the filename '*'
- - 'rm' doesn't support files with "\n" in their names.
-(Is this a bug?
-Who names files like this anyway?
-If somebody has a fix, I'd be interested.)

 TO-DO:
  - Add to the blacklist.
+ - Properly define/implement behavior for name-conflicts which can arise with unrm.

-Improvements/additions to the blacklist/etc. to mail@jpconger.com :)
+Contact at mail@jpconger.com :)